rybaier/100-days-of-code/README.md

 - thoughts: the kata I worked on has thrown me for a loop I am finding it hard to switch to python as I do not know any of the syntax and the regex kata is difficult currently.
 I will overcome it but damn is it frustrating.
 After solving the Kata on codewars I moved on to making a backend for a previous react api project i made earlier in the course.
 The kata code is in the python_playground.py in this repo
     - I gave my self timer wanted to see how far I could get in 30 min.
 I will continue to use a 30 min timer to manage building the backend for my LOTR-toilet-time project
     -  https://github.com/rybaier/lotr-TT-BackEnd

+## Day 5 2/21
+- went back and worked on an assigment from my General Assembly SEI course.
+It was to create a state capital guessing game in python.
+- Thoughts: After returning to the assignment after a couple days I was able to figure out the loop to make the user decide when the game was over.
+It took me some trial and error but after I started using a while loop with a flag boolean variable it became much easier to get the game to repeat itself.
+I did  run into a never ending loop for a bit because my input was not being recognized the fix required a spacing elimination in my multiple conditional statement
+    - code is in todays commit shown here https://github.com/rybaier/100-days-of-code/blob/master/python_playground.py
+    - i'm going to delete the code when I work in the playground again